tedhagos/tedhagos.github.com/_posts/2012-12-24-move-forward-or-sideways.md

 ---
 layout: post
-title: move forward or sideways
+title: To the front or to the side?

 description: lateral thinking vs. logical thinking